 • Walking, jogging, rollerblading, and cycling along the sea wall

-Parking: There is a large parking lot located where Carlsbad Boulevard and Tamarack Avenue intersect.
+Parking: There is a large paid parking lot located where Carlsbad Boulevard and Tamarack Avenue intersect.
 This is also where the main staircase leads down to the beach.
 Other stairs providing access to the beach are located at Sycamore, Cherry, Maple, and Hemlock Avenues.
-There is street parking available in these areas.
+Street parking is available in these areas.

-Amenities: Tamarack Beach has public restrooms and showers, as well as a few rinse-off spigots located near the parking lot.
-Lifeguards are on duty during summer offer “surf chairs” (wide-tire wheelchairs) upon request.
-To reserve one you need to call and leave a message at (760) 438-3134.
-There are a few picnic tables along the walkway, as well as a few drinking fountains.
+Amenities: Tamarack Beach has public restrooms, outdoor showers, and a few rinse-off spigots near the parking lot.
+Lifeguards are on duty during summer, and there are a few picnic tables along the walkway, as well as a few drinking fountains.

 Limitations: Tamarack Beach is open from 5 a.m. to 10 p.m.
 No dogs, fires, glass, alcohol, or vehicles are permitted on the beach.